elisekeller/elisekeller.github.io/index.markdown

 <h2 style="padding-top: 25px;">4: Optimizing Resource Deployment with Quantum Computing</h2>
 Using the heatmap, we build an optimization problem to determine the best locations for emergency responders.
 Our goal is to place the fewest units possible while still covering all high-risk areas.
 To do this, we convert the problem into a Quadratic Unconstrained Binary Optimization (QUBO) model.
 We also include a penalty that discourages placing units too close together, ensuring wide coverage across the map.
 This QUBO model is then solved using quantum-inspired algorithms, such as simulated annealing, to find an efficient deployment strategy.
 The output is a binary matrix showing the optimal responder placements.
-Each 1 in the matrix represents a location where a responder should be stationed based on risk, spacing, and efficiency.

 ```python
 def matrix_to_qubo(matrix, alpha=2, beta=4, allow_adjacent_penalty=True):